wojdyr/fityk/doc/model.rst

 ``info models``
     a script that reconstructs all variables, functions and models.

-The last two commands are often redirected to a file (``info peaks > filename``).
+The last commands are often redirected to a file (``info peaks > filename``).

 The complete list of ``info`` arguments can be found in :ref:`info`.